$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

-In this section we present an extended version of the simplified twin Pati-Salam model, featuring extra matter content and a discrete flavour symmetry, which can achieve the proper flavour structure required to solve the problems of the simplified twin Pati-Salam model discussed in Section~\ref{sec:Twin-Pati-Salam-Theory_1VL}.
+In this section we present an extended version of the simplified twin Pati-Salam model, featuring extra matter content and a discrete flavour symmetry.
+This new version can achieve the proper flavour structure required to be compatible with all data, solving the problems of the simplified twin Pati-Salam model discussed in Section~\ref{sec:Twin-Pati-Salam-Theory_1VL}.
 Firstly, we will introduce the extended version of the model.
 Secondly, we will revisit the diagonalisation of the mass matrix, leading to the fermion masses and to the new couplings with the heavy gauge bosons.
-Finally, we will study the extended phenomenology, showing that the model is compatible with all constraints, while predicting promising signals in flavour-violating observables and collider searches.
+Finally, we will study the phenomenology, showing that the model is compatible with all data while predicting promising signals in flavour-violating observables, rare $B$-decays and high-$p_{T}$ searches.